ThomasSugar/hmil/exo.md

 ## RUPERT (A device for Robotic Upper Extremity Repetitive Therapy)

-Co-investigator on an upper extremeity device, Dr. Jiping He was the PI
+* Co-investigator on an upper extremeity device, Dr. Jiping He was the PI

+* RUPERT on ABC World News, May 17, 2005 [movie](assets/images/ABC World News Tonight2.wmv)

 ![RUPERT](assets/images/rupert.png)